jon-batscha/config-csv-ingestion/README.md

 ### `utils.py`

-This file defines a few functions, (some intended for the user, along with helper functions).
+This file defines a few functions, (some intended for the user, along with internal helper functions).
 Using these pre-built functions, a user can send custom events to klaviyo from a CSV at scale in just a few lines of code (see: `sample_script.py`)

 NOTE: do not make any changes to `utils.py`.